Greenway Parks, Dallas

-Greenway Parks is a neighborhood in north Dallas, Texas, bounded by the Dallas North Tollway on the east, Mockingbird Lane on the south, Inwood Road on the west, and University Boulevard on the north.
+Greenway Parks is a 150-acre residential neighborhood located approximately five miles north of downtown Dallas, Texas, bounded by the Dallas North Tollway on the east, Mockingbird Lane on the south, Inwood Road on the west, and University Boulevard on the north.
 It borders the city of Highland Park on the southeast and the city of University Park on the east.

-In May 2003, Greenway Parks became Conservation District No. 10.